ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## Why You Should Avoid Effects

+I don't want to scare you from using effects.
 Honestly, it's not the end of the world if you **sometimes** use effects when you shouldn't.

-The problem is that you can easily overcomplicate your code with effects, when you could just do a side-effect inside an event handler.
+The problem is that it's easy to overcomplicate your code with effects, because it seems like the right thing to do.

-In this example, I have a `counter` value that I want to read and write to `localStorage`.
-That's a side-effect, so using an effect makes sense:
+In this example, I have a `counter` value I want to read and write using the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) each time it updates.
+That's a side-effect!
+It seems resonable to use an effect:

 ```ts:counter.svelte.ts
 class Counter {